 What is Tax Due Diligence?

 Tax due diligence is a thorough investigation of different types of taxes that affect the target company.
 When an acquirer is considering a merger or an acquisition, it is important for him to recognize any significant tax exposure to the target company.
 The word “significant” is very important here.
-A target company making a net profit of US$ 100,000 will not be much affected by potential future tax liability of US$ 500, however, if the tax liability is said US$ 10,000, then this exposure will definitely affect the buyer’s decision.
-Thus tax due diligence takes into consideration the liabilities that will crucially affect the profitability of the target company.
+A target company making a net profit of US$ 100,000 will not be much affected by potential future tax liability of US$ 500.
+However, if the tax liability is said US$ 10,000, then this exposure will definitely affect the buyer’s decision.
+Thus tax due diligence considers the liabilities that will crucially affect the profitability of the target company.

 Types of Tax Due Diligence